Employer Makes Their Worker Pick Between Demotion Or Termination And Gets Accused Of Discriminating Against Her Mental Health

 Defensive Responses in Conflict

-Dr. John Gottman, a leading researcher in conflict resolution, explains that defensive responses during workplace disputes often stem from underlying fear or insecurity.
-According to his research, when people feel attacked or criticized, they may react defensively, which can escalate conflicts rather than resolve them.
+Defensive responses during workplace disputes often stem from underlying fear or insecurity.
+When people feel attacked or criticized, they may react defensively, which can escalate conflicts rather than resolve them.
 This pattern is particularly relevant in the case described, where accusations of discrimination could be viewed as a defensive mechanism in response to a perceived threat to one's job security.

 Understanding these dynamics can help organizations implement training programs focused on emotional intelligence and conflict resolution.
 Such programs have been shown to foster healthier communication and reduce the likelihood of escalating disputes, ultimately benefiting both employee mental health and workplace harmony.